MarkusPfundstein/imf-frameserver/README.md

 - take CPL & ASSETMAP as input, parses resources and mxf assets and outputs to stdout raw video frames
 - raw video frames can be piped into ffmpeg to do whatever you want
+- (audio support in branch audio-support incl. named fifo pipes and example how to make mp4 from IMF CPL)

 *Install*